How to Import PST File to Office 365 – Manual Migration

 Microsoft Office 365 has many advanced features like Real-Time co-Authoring (Word, Excel, Powerpoint), Business clouds to store data in the cloud server, and you can access anywhere any time.
 So many organizations are now switching to Office 365 (Exchange Online).
 Here in this blog, I will describe the easiest way of How to Import PST File to Office 365.
-Just follow given instructions to make migration easily.
+Just follow the given instructions to make migration easy.

 Part 1: Give Sharing Permissions to the folder where PST files are Stored

 Here you need to give the sharing permission to your folder where your PST files are stored in your PC, for doing the same please follow these steps.

 - Fist, select the Folder where your pst file saved and right-click on the mouse and then go to Properties.

 - Once you click Properties a popup will appear on the screen, select Sharing >> Share.

 - Now Choose the People & Add to share this file and hit Share.

 - When it’s done, copy the entire Network Path and paste it on the Notepad.

 Part 2: How to Import PST File to Office 365 manually